infinum/dotnet-handbook/Serverless/Azure Functions/About Azure Functions.md

 * `Function.cs` class - Contains a function method with defined triggers and input/output bindings.
 The `[FunctionName]` attribute marks the method as a function entry point.
 The name must be unique within a project.
 * `local.settings.json` - Contains all app settings, connection strings, and configurations.
 Settings in the `local.settings.json` file are used only when you're running the project locally so it is not deployed.
 Note that when you create a new Function project, this file is added to the `.gitignore` file, meaning that it will not end up in the repository if we don't set that up ourselves.
 By default, it contains the ``AzureWebJobsStorage`` key with a value set to ``UseDevelopmentStorage=true``, which is the connection string for the local Azure Storage Emulator.
 * `host.json` - Contains the global config options for all functions within a Function app.
 Here you can configure logging and retry logic.
 See options in detail [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-host-json#sample-hostjson-file).
 * `Program.cs` (applicable for out-of-process) - Contains host builder logic, DI configuration and middleware configuration.

 ### Function Properties

 #### Lifetime

 Serverless functions should be short-lived and stateless.
 The maximum lifetime of a function can be configured using the `functionTimeout` property.
-The default lifetime is 5 and 30 minutes with a maximum of 10 or unlimited for Consumption and other plans respectively.
+The default lifetime is 5 minutes for Consumption (with a maximum of 10 minutes) and 30 minutes for other plans (without the upper limit).
 If the function execution time exceeds the configured lifetime it will be un-gracefully killed.

 ``` json
 {